 Requirements for citation format vary by discipline.
 Keep in mind that even within disciplines, different situations may call for different practices, that one size does not necessarily fit all.
 One of the tasks of the scholar or student is to determine which format to use.
 Consult with your instructor if you aren’t sure which style to use.

-These are some of the more well-known online citation generators.
+There are also many online citation generators available.
+Below are just a few popular examples!
 Explore each to find the one best suited for your purposes:

 2. BibMe

-No matter which generator you use, always be sure to double check your citation!
+No matter which generator you use, always be sure to double check your citations!
 Generators, while useful, do not work perfectly.

 Several handbooks will familiarize you with the most common styles, but these following handbooks set the golden standard: